 The Southeast Greensboro community targeted by the Bishop George W. Brooks Male Academy (BMA) is often defined by its statistics.
 For example, of the 52,325 residents, over 60% are African Americans.
-The poverty rate is at 25% and the number of single-parent families led by females significantly families. outpaces the number of two-parent Having worked, lived, volunteered, and served residents through a myriad of programs and initiatives, the board is aware of and sensitive to the needs of this community that is characterized by low socioeconomic status, racial and ethnic diversity, and a multitude of single-family households.
+The poverty rate is at 25% and the number of single-parent families led by females significantly two-parent families. outpaces the number of Having worked, volunteered, and served residents through a myriad of programs initiatives, the board is aware of and sensitive to the needs of this community that is characterized by low socioeconomic status, racial and ethnic diversity, and a multitude of single-family households.
 The targeted student population of BMA will mirror these demographics.